Skip to main content

 Step 1

-Go to the Dashboard again and click Add New Fleet.
+Go to the Dashboard again, and click on Fleets under the Hardware menu.
+On the Fleet Manager, click Add New Fleet.

 Add new Fleet

-In the dialog box, insert a name for your fleet and click Continue.
+In the dialog box, insert a name for your fleet and click Create Fleet.

 Step 2